jishnujayakumar/SHARC-Smart-Home-Arduino-Remote-Controller/README.md

 ## Introduction

-In this project, we have developed an android app to remotely control the home appliances like door lock, fan, light & blinds and get notified about fire/smoke & water-level of tank.
-The android app communicates with Arduino board to handle all these appliances.
+In this project, an Android app was developed to remotely control the home(fan, light, blinds, water_level, etc.).
+The Android app will communicate with Arduino to handle all these appliances.
 Android app has two modes MANUAL and AUTOMATIC.
-In manual mode, person will give instruction to a particular appliance through android app using bluetooth technology and on the other hand in automatic mode, working of each appliance is controlled by sensors.
+In the MANUAL mode, a person has to give instruction to the particular appliance and on the other hand, in the AUTOMATIC mode, working of each appliance is controlled by respective sensors.
+Apart from the Android app, a full hardware was also implemented using Arduino which communicated with the app for receiving instructions.

 ## Purpose